Alkia/pocket_money_smart_contract/README.md

 # Pocket Money Solidity Smart Contract
-A Polygon/Ethereum coded in Solidity smartcontract allowing transfering periodically pocket money to a 3rd party.
+A Polygon/Ethereum smartcontract allowing transfering periodically pocket money to a 3rd party.

-Develop Solidity smart contracts using Remix, the online IDE for Solidity.
+This Solidity smart contracts using Remix an online IDE.
 Works on Windows, Linux and Mac, no need to install anything.

 This project covers the basic Solidity features & syntax: declare variables, functions, visibility specifiers.